03 Using R syntax

 1 Introduction and Overview

-In the educational and social sciences, the assignment of an observation to scientific concepts is an important task that allows researchers to understand an observation, to generate new insights, and to derive recommendations for research and practice.
+In the educational and social sciences, assigning scientific concepts to an observation is an important task that allows researchers to understand an observation, to generate new insights, and to derive recommendations for research and practice.

 Supervised machine learning is one concept that allows a link between real-world observations and existing scientific models and theories (Berding et al. 2022).
-For educational sciences this is a great advantage because it allows researchers to use the existing knowledge and insights for applications of AI.
+For educational science, this is a great advantage because it allows researchers to use the existing knowledge and insights to apply AI.
 The drawback of this approach is that the training of AI requires both information about the real world observations and information on the corresponding alignment with scientific models and theories.

 Please note that an introduction to content analysis, natural language processing or machine learning is beyond the scope of this vignette.
 If you would like to learn more, please refer to the cited literature.

-Before we start it is necessary to introduce a definition of our understanding of some basic concepts since applying AI to educational contexts means to combine the knowledge of different scientific disciplines using different, sometimes overlapping concepts.
-Even within a research area, concepts are not unified.
+Before we start, it is necessary to introduce a definition of our understanding of some basic concepts, since applying AI to educational contexts means to combine the knowledge of different scientific disciplines using different, sometimes overlapping, concepts.
+Even within a single research area, concepts are not unified.
 Figure 1 illustrates this package’s understanding.

 By providing AI with both the textual data as input data and the corresponding information about the class as target data, AI can learn which texts imply a specific class or category.
 In the above exam example, AI can learn which texts imply a “good”, an “average” or a “poor” judgment.
 After training, AI can be applied to new texts and predict the most likely class of every new text.
 The generated class can be used for further statistical analysis or to derive recommendations about learning and teaching.

-The first step is to transform raw texts into a form computers can use.
-That is, the raw texts must be transformed into numbers.
+Thus, the first step is to transform raw texts into a a form that is usable for a computer, hence raw texts must be transformed into numbers.
 In modern approaches, this is usually done through word embeddings.
 Campesato (2021, p.
 102) describes them as “the collective name for a set of language modeling and feature learning techniques (…) where words or phrases from the vocabulary are mapped to vectors of real numbers.”
 The definition of a word vector is similar: „Word vectors represent the semantic meaning of words as vectors in the context of the training corpus.”
 (Lane, Howard & Hapke 2019, p.
-191)
+191).
+In the next step, the words or text embeddings can be used as input data and the labels as target data when training AI to classify a text.

 .